 To make things easier for you there are monthly envelopes at the back of the church which already have your number printed on them.
 Any amount of donation, big or small will be gratefully accepted.

-If you have any questions please speak with Fr.
-Matt.
+If you have any questions please speak with Rev. Terry.
 We thank you in advance for your support.

 *Update: The Rural Outreach Committee, ROC, is an emergency shelter for people in need, regardless of race, religion, social, economic situation, political views, sexual orientation or preference.
 The ROC provides a 24-hour confidential "Safe Zone" for victims of violence and their families.
 The ROC will also provide temporary shelter for individuals who suddenly find themselves homeless because of flooding, fire or other emergency due to natural disaster.

 As part of our strategic plan and visioning exercise that St. Peter's undertook, we have begun a number of initiatives to reach out to the broader community and help increase our visibility in the Innisfil area.
-As a result of this, St. Peter's has sponsored a local girl's soccer team this 2016 season.
-This team is the U7/U8 Girls Pink team.
-Recently we were sent this fantastic plaque in thanks.
-It's much appreciated.
+As a result of this, St. Peter's has sponsored a local baseball team in 2015 and a girl's soccer team in the 2016 season.
+We hope to continue this practice in the near future.

 St. Peter’s Church